Quick Search:

 Tips:

-2. If you have large data to transfer and don’t have time to oversee the process, the Offline Cloud Transfer feature of MultCloud can meet your requirement to the greatest extent.
+2. If you have large data to transfer and don’t have time to oversee the process, the Offline Cloud Transfer feature of MultCloud can meet your requirements to the greatest extent.
 That’s to say, MultCloud can run the transferring process in the background.
 Even though the network goes down or the computer shuts down suddenly, the transferring process will continue.

 In the End